colin-r-carter/iusable_Regex/README.md

 Law articles use the link service from weblaw, as I have not worked on converting the articles into the fedlex.admin.ch link-schemata.
 PRs are welcome.
 And a huge thank you to weblaw.ch for making links.weblaw.ch openly available!
 In some situations there are even refined versions of the laws by weblaw.

 _Warning_ This tool does not work on every text.
-There are a few false tags and in some situations it won't highlight at all:
+There are a few false tags and in some situations it won't highlight at all.

 ## RegexArt